 The problem is, most research studies only last for 12 weeks, and people live longer than that.
 From all the research I’ve analyzed on creatine (remember, this supplement was a big part of my PhD. thesis), I believe this basic, traditional way of using this supplement may get the job done but probably only yields 20-40% of the potential gains that could be obtained.

-In fact, the traditional recommended dose regime for creatine supplementation can actually short-circuit the enormous potential gains that can be obtained from this supplement.
+In fact, the traditionally recommended dose regime for creatine supplementation can actually short-circuit the enormous potential gains that can be obtained from this supplement.
 Here are some points to consider.

 Achieving a high concentration of creatine within muscle is essential to triggering the most powerful anabolic effect at the cellular level.
 However, it is clear that the traditional dosage pattern fails to maintain high muscle creatine concentrations over a longer period of time (over 6 weeks).
 Small “maintenance doses” do not maintain high muscle creatine concentrations.
 In fact, using a 2 gram maintenance dose, high muscle creatine concentrations can disappear within 6 weeks!